microsoft/todo-app-java-on-azure/README.md

    ```
 * The 'src/main/java/com/microsoft/azure/sample/AppInsightsConfig.java' file has been added to register the HTTP filter using SpringBoot's FilterRegistrationBean.
 This results in each of the HTTP requests being logged to Application Insights.

+* The SDK Logger has been enabled in the 'src/main/resources/ApplicationInsights.xml' file which turns on logging messages so that they are displayed in the IDE's console window.
+This is particularly useful for troubleshooting setting up the app to use Application Insights.

 ## Run it

 1. `mvn package`